e271828e/Flight.jl/docs/notes/design/framework_design.md

 are §15.7 standard-library material — ordinary artifacts, no privileges.
-Merge collisions — two entries on one leaf — are errors at resolution reporting *both* provenance chains; last-writer-wins was rejected in the same spirit as slot exclusivity (a silent merge is almost certainly a bug), with an explicit override spelling deferred until a use case materializes.
+Merge collisions — two entries on one leaf — are errors at resolution reporting *both* provenance chains; last-writer-wins was rejected in the same spirit as slot exclusivity (a silent merge is almost certainly a bug).
+The explicit, *ordered* layering spelling — `override` — was deferred here and admitted one sub-topic later, when slot totality produced its use case (§16.6).

 ### 16.3 Resolution: flatten, validate, compile once